GaMicc/CAUserLogin/README.md

 ```

 2. In the `app` package, make a copy of `MainWithDB.java` and call it
-   `MainWithInMemory.java`.
+   `MainWithInMemory.java`. did

 3. To change the type of DAO, you need to edit the place where it is
    instantiated.
 To find it, right-click on `DBUserDataAccessObject` in the Project tree and
    select `Find Usages`.
 There should be several results.
 Click the one where
-   the new instance is created in `MainWithInMemory` and go to the code.
+   the new instance is created in `MainWithInMemory` and go to the code. did

 4. Now change `DBUserDataAccessObject` to `InMemoryUserDataAccessObject`.
 That should
    only occur twice in class `MainWithInMemory`.
 The `InMemoryUserDataAccessObject` constructor
    does not need a `UserFactory` because it doesn't need to convert from a raw storage format
-   (strings and numbers) to `User` objects and vice versa, unlike `DBUserDataAccessObject`.
+   (strings and numbers) to `User` objects and vice versa, unlike `DBUserDataAccessObject`. did

 We'll work with `InMemoryUserDataAccessObject` for the rest of the assignment.

-Try running the `MainWithInMemory` program to make sure that it works.
+Try running the `MainWithInMemory` program to make sure that it works. did

 5. Add and commit `MainWithInMemory.java`.
 Push your code to GitHub; making sure that it is on the branch you just made.